 Head into cobbled Bleeding Heart Yard and you’ll find this surprisingly rustic establishment, featuring high ceilings, wooden floorboards and vintage French wine posters.
 The 450-strong wine list and dishes like confit duck leg with Toulouse sausage cassoulet paired with friendly service make this the perfect place to escape the City for a casual lunch or dinner.

 109 Bermondsey Street, London Bridge

-This tiny restaurant and wine bar is one of many fantastic eateries to appear on trendier-by-the-day Bermondsey Street in the past couple of years.
-The menu changes daily, but typically you can expect authentic dishes like fillet steak tartare.
-Order a bottle of wine and a couple of dishes each and allow yourself to be transported to the French countryside.
+This tiny restaurant and wine bar is one of many fantastic bistros to appear on trendier-by-the-day Bermondsey Street in the past couple of years.
+The menu changes daily, but typically you can expect authentic dishes like fillet steak tartare, garlic snails and tarte tatin.
+Order a bottle of wine and a couple of dishes each and allow yourself to be transported to rural France.

 Mandarin Oriental Hyde Park, 66 Knightsbridge